-This includes details of the Council's spending plans for 2012/13 as represented by the Revenue and Capital Budget and an explanation of how this will be funded by the council tax payers of the Parish as well as providing information on the Council's balances and reserves.
+This includes details of the Council's spending plans for 2013/14, as represented by the Revenue and Capital Budgets, and explains how these will be funded by the Council Tax payers of the Parish via the Town Council Precept.

-The report also provides a summary of the Council's financial performance in 2011/12 including details of its actual spending and the outcome of the annual audit report from the Audit Commission, as well as a look ahead to the future.
+There is also a summary of the Council's financial performance in 2012/13, details of the outcome of the annual audit inspection, as well as a look ahead to the future.

-17.1 2012/13 Revenue Budget
+17.1 2013/14 Revenue Budget